Virtual assistant

 Thermal meters and water meters are installed directly on a pipe.

-A thermal meter measures the flow rate as well as the inlet temperature and the outlet temperature of the circuit, which it then converts into energy (kWh).
+A thermal meter measures the flow rate as well as the inlet temperature and outlet temperature of the circuit, which it then converts into energy (kWh).

 Meters of the same DN also have the same length.

-Comparative table of DN
+Comparison table of DN

 Size | Meter thread | Length | Flow rate | Screwed fitting thread |